 How to open a Luxembourgian bank account online with N26

-In just 8 minutes, you can open a digital bank account with N26.
+In a few minutes, you can open a digital bank account with N26.
 Here’s how it works:

 - Download the app and confirm your email, personal details, and address.